-Muhimbi offers a SharePoint PDF viewer that lets you open, display and navigate through PDF documents in your native SharePoint online or on-premise application.
-Once the PDF is displayed in your SharePoint browser you can quickly search and navigate through the document using an intuitive UI.
-The viewer includes a suite of out-of-the-book productivity tools that let you edit, annotate, sign, redact, and create forms directly in SharePoint.
+Muhimbi PDF Editor for SharePoint offers a SharePoint PDF viewer that lets you open, display, and navigate through PDF documents in your native SharePoint online or on-premises application.
+Once a PDF is displayed in your SharePoint browser, you can quickly search and navigate through the document using an intuitive user interface (UI).
+The viewer includes a suite of out-of-the-box productivity tools that let you edit, annotate, sign, redact, and create forms directly in SharePoint.

-Select the PDF from the SharePoint library and then click on the Open button in the SharePoint main toolbar.
-You will see the option to Open in PSPDFKit Editor.
+To view a PDF, select it from the SharePoint library and click Open in the SharePoint main toolbar.
+Then choose the Open in PSPDFKit Editor option.

-In the left top corner of the screen, there is a wide range of PDF viewer options:
+In the top-left corner of the screen, you can choose from a wide range of PDF viewing options:

 - Quick page navigation and zooming in/out